Koha-Community/kohadocs/en/source/02_administration.rst

 -  This preference controls whether a tab will show on the detail page in the staff client that includes detailed acquisitions information for the title.
-This tab will include links to order information stored in the acquisitions module.AcquisitionDetails
+This tab will include links to order information stored in the acquisitions module.

 `AuthoritySeparator <#authoritysep>`__
 ''''''''''''''''''''''''''''''''''''''